ryenbeatty/dotfiles/setup-scripts/work-laptop-december-2025/README.md

 ### 🛠️ development-tools.sh

-Sets up development environments for multiple programming languages.
+Automatically installs Homebrew (if needed) and sets up development environments for multiple programming languages.

 **What it installs:**
 - **Node.js** via NVM (latest LTS)